finite-colin-machine/ME-405-Romi/README.md

 The Planner Task in our code is less complex than the other tasks, but is still crucial to the success of the program.
 In State 0, some system parameters are initialized, and on startup and when the code is reset from the PuTTY REPL, the task switches to State 2 for calibration.
 Upon successful calibration the task moves to State 1, where you are prompted to press the blue button to begin driving.
 Pressing the blue button will enable the system control loop and allow the robot to begin moving forward.

 ![Planner Task](images/planner-task.png "Planner Task")

-**Figure 5:** Planner Task State Transition Diagram
+**Figure 6:** Planner Task State Transition Diagram

-The robot control task is the outer loop of our system control, as seen in Figure XXXXXXXXXXXXX.
+The robot control task is the outer loop of our system control, as seen in Figure 7.
 In State 1, this task takes in the translational velocity and yaw rate setpoints calculated by the driving mode task, as well as the actual wheel velocities calculated by the motor control task.
 Using the individual wheel velocities, this task calculates the actual translational velocity, and using the heading data from the IMU, calculates the actual yaw rate of Romi.
 PI Control (proportional and integral control) is performed on these values to calculate a velocity request and a yaw rate request, which are converted to a left and right wheel speed request, which are then sent to the individual wheel control tasks using shares.
 In State 0, the timer used to calculate the integral error for integral control is continuously reset to avoid integral error buildup while the control is off.

 ![Robot Control Task](images/robot-control-task.png "Robot Control Task")

-**Figure 5:** Robot Control Task State Transition Diagram
+**Figure 7:** Robot Control Task State Transition Diagram

 The motor control tasks act similarly to the overall robot control.
 They take in the setpoints for wheel velocity calculated by robot control and perform PI control on them to determine the duty cycle percentage that is sent to each motor.
 The actual velocities are sent to the robot control task when they are measured.
 Like the robot control, State 0 updates the encoder each pass-through to avoid integral error buildup.

 ![Motor Control Task](images/motor-control-task.png "Motor Control Task")

-**Figure 5:** Motor Control Task State Transition Diagram
+**Figure 8:** Motor Control Task State Transition Diagram

 The driving mode task is our most complex task, as it is responsible for keeping the robot on the line and making it drive around the obstacle on the course.
 State 0 initializes some variables and flagsthat are used throughout the task, and when the system control flag is raised by the planner task, it moves to State 3, which instructs it to drive forward to leave the starting area.
 Once the robot has left the starting area, State 1 is entered, which is our main line-following state.
 This state reads the line sensor, and sends a yaw rate request to the system control based on the location of the line relative to the robot.
 When a bump is detected by the bump sensors mounted to the robot, the task enters State 2, where the robot is given a specific set of instructions to drive around the obstacle on the course, before returning to State 1 for line following.